swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/dynamic-task.md

 }
 ```

-Workflow is the created as shown in the below diagram.
+The workflow created is shown in the below diagram.

 ![Conductor UI - Workflow Diagram](ShippingWorkflow.png)